-Arie Luyendyk Jr. Facing Backlash For April Fool’s Joke Regarding Lauren Burnham’s Pregnancy
+Arie Luyendyk, Jr. Facing Backlash For April Fools’ Joke Regarding Lauren Burnham’s Pregnancy

 An hour later, he tweeted “APRIL FOOLS,” but not everyone was laughing.

 E!
-News reported Arie and Lauren were slammed for their insensitive tweet, which many fans felt was a slap in the face to women and families struggling with fertility.
-Despite the major backlash from the April Fool’s joke, Arie has kept the tweet live which continues to garner hate.
+News reported that Arie and Lauren were slammed for their insensitive tweet, which many fans felt was a slap in the face to women and families struggling with fertility.
+Despite the major backlash from the April Fools’ joke, Arie has kept the tweet live, which continues to garner hate.

 It’s unknown at this time if the woman in the photo is Lauren at all after Arie admitted the pregnancy was a joke, or if it was just a blonde pregnant woman Arie snapped a photo of.